chenhi/aiml-exercises/game_learner/ttt/README.md

 </table>

 We observe that enlarging the training batch is far more computationally costly than enlarging simulation batch.
-Moreover, enlarging the training batch decreases variance in training, but doesn't generally result in a better bot nor change the shape of the loss curve substantially.
-On the other hand, enlarging the simulation batch leads to more data being generated, which appears to lead to faster convergence (though, one has to also enlarge the training batch size to keep up with the lower bound on the ratio).
-The effect on bot performance appears more noticable.
+Enlarging the training batch decreases variance in training, but doesn't generally result in a better bot nor change the shape of the loss curve substantially.
+On the other hand, enlarging the simulation batch leads to more data being generated, which appears to lead to faster convergence, and better bot performance at the end.
+We note that we never reach the lower bound on the training-simulation batch ratio in the above experiments.

 ### Learning rate